-Ahmet Altan was the last defendant to submit his defense in the hearing.
-He criticised the prosecutor's final opinion and asked: “Prosecutor accuses us with a crime which has no material outputs but creates 'intangible threats'.
-He then claims that there is 'evidence' that backs up our crime.
+Ahmet Altan was the last defendant to present a defense statement and used the opportunity to ridicule the prosecution’s case.
+“The prosecutor accuses us with a crime which has no material outputs but creates 'intangible threats',” noted Altan.
+“He then claims that there is 'evidence' that backs up our crime.
 How can a crime that has no material outputs have any evidence?”

-Altan continued his statement after the interruption of the judge and added: “They want to punish me however, they cannot find any law to back it up.
+Altan went on to offer a critique of the hearing.
+“The prosecutor is ignoring the Constitutional Court and its decisions.
+Article 153 of the Constitution clearly states that all courts are bound by Constitutional Court decisions.
+However this court is ignoring them.”
+At this point the presiding judge interrupted Altan and warned him that his words “were exceeding his right to defend himself.”
+Altan concluded by lampooning the air of unreality which has hung over the proceedings.
+“They want to punish me, however they cannot find any law to back it up.
 They cannot, and they will not.
 Because I am right.
-I do not care to spend my life in a cell because I feel like I am wandering in a comic book.
+I do not care to spend my life in a cell.
+I feel like I am wandering in a comic book.
 Nothing seems serious or scary to me.”

 İstanbul 26.
 High Criminal Court sentenced Nazlı Ilıcak, Ahmet Altan, Mehmet Altan, Fevzi Yazıcı, Yakup Şimşek and Şükrü Turgut Özşengül to aggravated life in prison on 16 February 2018.
 Murat Sanlıman was acquitted.
 The defendants were charged with "attempt to overthrow the constitutional order".